 - Provide incentives and rewards for daily/weekly/overall winners.

-Apart from helping you keep the motivation high, a healthy competition can also help refine your training.
-The best performers can share their experiences and insights whereas others can talk about why they thought they performed poorly and you can retrain everyone with this new data in light.
+Apart from helping you keep the motivation high, healthy competition can also help refine your training.
+The best performers can share their experiences and insights, whereas others can talk about why they thought they performed poorly, and you can retrain everyone with this new data in light.